 A competitive bidding process is underway to find an alliance consultant for the future light-rail connection between the Helsinki city centre and Laajasalo in eastern Helsinki.
 The outcome of the process will be a call for bids to project alliance partners during 2019.

-The Crown Bridges project – Kruunusillat in Finnish – will be implemented as a combination of two types of contract: the two bridges connecting Kalasatama and Kruunuvuorenranta and the construction of earth structures at Helsinki Zoo on the Korkeasaari island will constitute a lump-sum contract, and other construction work will be carried out in compliance with the alliance model.
+The Crown Bridges project – Kruunusillat in Finnish – will be implemented as a combination of two types of contract: the two bridges connecting Kalasatama and Kruunuvuorenranta and the construction of earth structures at Helsinki Zoo on the Korkeasaari island will constitute a lump-sum contract (call for bids 2020-21), and other construction work will be carried out in compliance with the alliance model.

 The work that constitutes the lump-sum contract will be separate from the scope of the alliance, because the plans for the bridges of Kruunuvuorensilta and Finkensilta were drawn up in conjunction with the design competition that was held earlier.

-The goal is to commence construction in 2020, likely with dredging in the Helsinki Zoo water area.
+The goal is to commence construction in autumn 2021.

 Types of contracts:

 The alliance contract model is a contracting method in which the various parties, that is, the client, designers and contractors, are united as one organization at an early stage of the process to jointly design and implement the project.

 A lump-sum contract is the conventional contract type.
 The client signs a contract with one contractor, and the contractor implements the work on the basis of the design provided by the client.